 - Electric drill machine

-Pipefitters normally get their huge experience from the apprentice on the job training programs.
-The formats of the pipefitters training programs vary a little from country to country but most of them cover the basic piping details.
-Most of these training discusses the following:
+Pipefitters normally get their huge experience from apprentice on-the-job training programs.
+The formats of the pipefitter’s training programs vary a little from country to country but most of them cover the basic piping details.
+Most of this training discusses the following:

 - Basic Technical mathematics for pipefitters

 - Equipment, Tools, and materials used in Piping

 - Technical Drawings and Symbols and interpret them for pipe fabrication